Tanza: Retail and business process outsourcing

 Large retail operators have shown significant interest to the growth and increase of land value in cities throughout the Philippines.
-They are seen as highly developed urban centers where a lot of economic activities take place, and is important to urbanization and development.
-Tanza is eyed as a center of exponential growth for commerce, industry and service, strengthening its stature as one of the fastest growing municipality in Cavite province.
+They are seen as highly developed urban centers where a lot of economic activities take place and is important to urbanization and development.
+Tanza is eyed as a center of exponential growth for commerce, industry and service, strengthening its stature as one of the fastest growing municipalities in Cavite province.